-- £8.570 million Town Scape Investment the majority of the spend is for the delivery of Loftus Future High Street and Redcar Town Deal projects.
-These are predominantly grant funded. - £2.096 million Visitor Attractions & Amenities these capital costs are mainly in relation to the investment into the Cleveland Ironstone Mining Museum and Eston Sports Village. - £2.221 million Business Infrastructure this is mainly for the improvements at Coatham including the new car park and other leisure activities. - £5.626 million Transport Infrastructure these investments have been on the maintenance and replacement of highways assets including roads, cycle paths, bridges and drainage systems. - £2.864 million Education capital costs associated with the construction of the extension to Kirkleatham Hall School and investments into school estates. - £10.096 million Council Investments capital cost for the termination of the Office PFI contract, investments relating to the cost of maintaining and replacing council assets and information technology improvements.
+- £7.365 million Town Scape Investment the majority of the spend is for the delivery of Loftus Future High Street and Redcar Town Deal projects.
+These are predominantly grant funded. - £3.438 million Visitor Attractions & Amenities these capital costs are mainly in relation to the demolition of Eston Pool prior to the rebuild commencing in 2024/25. - £0.810 million Business Infrastructure this is mainly for the improvements at Coatham. - £4.483 million Transport Infrastructure these investments have been on the maintenance and replacement of highways assets including roads, cycle paths, bridges and drainage systems. - £2.634 million Supported Housing the majority of the spend is on disabled facilities grants.
+These allow residents to adapt their property to meet their needs. - £2.614 million Education capital costs associated with the construction of the extension to Kirkleatham Hall School and investments into the school estate and the refurbishment of the Ridings. - £5.724 million Council Investments investments relating to the cost of maintaining and replacing council assets and information technology improvements.

-In addition to the above capital investment categories, we also invested in our recycling and waste initiatives and adaptations and energy efficiency measures in residents' homes.
+In addition to the above capital investment categories, we also invested in our recycling and waste initiatives and leisure centres.